 Vegan campfire stew fits that bill as its made in a slow cooker or crock-pot, and you can switch any of the vegetables for ones that you prefer.
 Although, I would try keeping to the herbs and spices that are in the recipe if you want that overall flavour of the campfire stew recipe provided.

 This meat-free campfire stew recipe uses canned Jackfruit instead of the traditional gammon.
-A Jackfruit is a huge bulbous fruit of the Jack tree and is a common fresh ingredient popular in Asian markets.
-However, it is widely available as a canned product in western supermarkets or wholefood stores.
+A jackfruit is a huge bulbous fruit of the Jack tree and is a common fresh ingredient popular in Asian markets.
+However, it is widely available as a canned product in western supermarkets or whole food stores.

-Season with salt and pepper to taste, and add a few tablespoons and a few teaspoons of liquid smoke if like.
+Step 4:Season with salt and pepper to taste, and stir in the nutritional yeast flakes and liquid smoke if using.

-Recipe notes and FAQ's
+Recipe notes

 Reheating